epfl-ada/ada-2024-project-data_brigada/README.md

 Data cleaning and preprocessing :

 How can we define the different character tropes ?
-- Visualisation of the character tropes  : Nhat Anh
+Are there differences between genders? : Laetitia & Nhat Anh
-- Analysis of the character tropes based on gender : Laetitia

-What has been the evolution of character tropes over the years ? : Nhat Anh
+What has been the evolution of these character tropes over the years ? : Nhat Anh

 What is considered a "successful" movie ? :

-Do the character's actor influence the movie's success ? :
+Does the character's actor/actress influence the movie's success ?
 Do character archetypes affect the movie's success differently depending on the genre ? :

-What character archetypes make a movie successful ?
+What characters make a movie successful ? :
-- Statistics by archetypes :
-- Average revenue by archetypes :
-- Frequency of archetypes appearances :
-- Revenue by archetype :
-- Archetype in top and bottom revenue tiers :

 ### Data story

 Website layout and Homepage : Laetitia & Nhat Anh

-Introduction: Nhat Anh
+Introduction : Nhat Anh

 Dataset : Laetitia

-Character tropes: Laetitia & Nhat Anh
+Character tropes : Laetitia & Nhat Anh

 Movie's success :